Dacops/ASA/Projeto2/README.md

 This part of the code has a complexity of:
 $$O(n)$$

 - **Part 2:** Read the sorted input, start removing the higher weight edges and mark which vertices were already reached.
-If a edge has at least a not marked vertice add it and mark that vertice.
+If a edge has at least a not marked vertice add it and mark that vertices.
 This part of the code has a complexity of:
 $$O(n)$$